teleprint-me/lehmer.c/docs/lehmer/Lehmer-Park-RNG-Analysis.md

   random, and improper parameters can lead to non-full-period generation.
 - The method's simplicity makes it appealing, but it requires careful attention to the choice of modulus and multiplier to avoid pitfalls.
+- The generator is sensitive to minor adjustments and may become unbounded, indicating fragility in the method.

 ## Conclusion